Tracardi/tracardi/README.md

 * [Facebook](https://bit.ly/3uPwP5a)
 * [Twitter](https://bit.ly/3uVJwLJ), tag us and leave your comments.
-* Subscribe to our [Youtube channel](https://bit.ly/3pbdbPR) to see development process and new upcoming features.
+* Subscribe to our [Youtube channel](https://bit.ly/3pbdbPR) to see the development process and new upcoming features.
 * ⭐️ Start TRACARDI GitHub project - it really matters and puts a smile on our faces.

 We appreciate any help that helps make TRACARDI popular.